 - Brand identity.
 Do you have a company logo, brand guidelines with colors, typography, messaging and elements that have to be included and communicated?
 If not, perhaps this is the perfect opportunity to address this issue.

 - Pages.
 How many unique pages do you need?
 The more pages you’d need the more layout designs there’d have to be created.

 - Prototype.
 Do you need to have a prototype to confirm with other stakeholders prior to developing the final version?
 Having a prototype presumes additional testing and an extended deadline.

 - Content.
 Who is going to provide the content to fill your website with?
-Who will choose and supply images; who will write copy?
+Who will choose and supply images; who will write copy that sells?

 - Custom elements.
 If you want your website to stand out by having unique graphics, animations, icons or customized typography this would increase the costs too.

 - SEO.
-Do you need a “basic” search engine optimization that includes the title and description of the page or do you need a more serious approach with custom schema, page images, keyword research and unique, valuable content?
+Do you need a “basic” search engine optimization that includes the title and description of the page or do you need a more serious approach with custom schema, page structure, sitemap, optimized images, improved performance, keyword research, backlinks and unique content?

 - SMM.
-Do you want your web pages when shared have the images, titles, descriptions and call-to-actions tailored to specific social media channels?
+Do you want your web pages when shared on the social media have the images, titles, descriptions and call-to-actions tailored to specific social media channels?
 Does your project require standard or custom SM intergrations?

 - Infrastructure.
 Is this going to be high-traffic, video streaming platform or a brochure type business website with few visitors?

 - Database.
 Do you need a large database with custom business logic and complicated relationships or would it suffice to have a single table for contact enquiries?